Monday, June 16, 2025

 Our time in Montreal was great, the weather was perfect, and we enjoyed the city a lot.

 We saw the beautiful riverfront and old-town, the historic Olympic venue now turned into stadiums and a science center, art museums, a French EDM festival, and some of the most authentic European inspired architecture this side of the Atlantic.
+The city ends on the river and the river front is a wonderful pedestrian area full of shops and restaurants.

 Sunday, June 15, 2025